inferigang/inferigang.github.io/_posts/2025-01-10-pwning-my-router-for-fun-discovering-a-0-day-authenticated-rce.md

 <img src="/assets/img/pwning-router-for-fun/image 5.png">

-When I listed the files in the `/tmp` directory, I found a file called “dump.txt” that caught my attention.
-Reading this file, I discovered it stored network passwords in plaintext, as shown below:
+When I listed the files in the `/tmp` directory, I found a file called `dump.txt` that caught my attention.
+Reading this file, I discovered it stored network passwords in plaintext, along with other network configurations, which is indeed quite useful if you want to access the Wi-Fi network without changing it, which I think is the best option.
+The contents of the file were something like this:

 <img src="/assets/img/pwning-router-for-fun/image 6.png">

 <img src="/assets/img/pwning-router-for-fun/image 7.png">

-OK, that’s not a problem… I think? xD.
-Let’s keep going and focus on the main goal…
+Ok, I don't think this is the biggest problem we have xD, but it's still funny to see the level of security here.
+Let's continue...

 <br>

 ### Escalating from cmdsh
 Analyzing the processes, I discovered that the initial shell we got when accessing via SSH was called “cmdsh” and appeared to be a unique binary used to manage the SSH service.
 I copied the “cmdsh” binary to my local machine and opened it in Binary Ninja to understand what was happening in the background.

 <img src="/assets/img/pwning-router-for-fun/image 8.png">

 We can see that the binary looks for two variables called “LOGNAME” and “LOGFROM.”
 Digging further into the code, we identified the expected values for these variables

 <img src="/assets/img/pwning-router-for-fun/image 9.png">

 The most interesting part of this code, in my opinion, is the lines:
 - `current_hidden` and `current_permission`

 Why is this interesting?
 Because we can see the difference in permissions available when logged in with an “admin” or “telefonica” profile.
 So, before running the command `/bin/cmdsh`, we specify the values `LOGNAME=telefonica`, for example, and now the commands become available to us. =)

 <img src="/assets/img/pwning-router-for-fun/image 10.png">

 <br>